-But at the Meryhew Law Group we take a little different perspective.
-We know that sometimes the best thing a person can do is confess early and often.
+But at the Meryhew Law Group we have enough experience that we often take a little different perspective.
+We know that sometimes the best thing a person can do is confess their mistakes, take responsibility, and seek treatment.
 Sex offenses are different from other crimes in many ways, but one of the biggest ways is the importance of taking responsibility and owning your behavior in many of the cases we see.
-In many cases, the client who admits their mistake and does not blame others or make excuses for their behavior is a lot more likely to avoid prison than the client who denies the truth.
-Instead of the confession being the worst fact in a case, we sometimes see it as the best fact and the biggest reason our clients should be given a break and allowed to pursue treatment instead of a long prison sentence.Our Approach When Our Client Has Confessed
+In many cases a client who admits their mistake and does not blame others or make excuses for their behavior is a lot more likely to avoid prison than the client who denies the truth, accuses others of lying and refuses to acknowledge the things they have done.
+Instead of the confession being the worst fact in a case, we sometimes see it as the best fact and the biggest reason our clients should and will be given a break and allowed to pursue treatment instead of a long prison sentence.Our Approach When Our Client Has Confessed

 Washington law provides for a sentencing alternative to a long prison sentence for sex offenders who admit their offenses and meet other criteria.
 The Special Sexual Offender Sentencing Alternative (SSOSA) is available to offenders who are charged with a sex offense but have no prior sex offenses.
 Under SSOSA an offender will be sentenced to anywhere from 0 to 12 months in the County Jail, and then be released into the community to complete sex offender treatment and follow a very strict set of rules regarding their behavior in the community.
 The Court also imposes a long prison sentence, but that sentence is suspended so long as the person continues to do well in sex offender treatment and does not commit any major violations of the strict rules they must follow.
 If they do violate those rules, or if they are charged with a new crime, their suspended sentence can be revoked, and they are sent to prison to serve that term.